Variations in T207 Set Add to its Intrigue

 Tom Clarke, Emblem

 Clarke’s is the variation known about the least.
-The variation was only first reported in 2015 in this Net54 thread.
+The variation was only first reported in 2015 in this Net54 thread, showing us we’ve still got a good amount to learn about the set.

 Clarke has two different cards.
 One has part of a red ‘C’ on his sleeve while another does not.
 To date, PSA and SGC are not yet tracking the variation so it is tough to tell which, if either, is tougher to find.
 However, the version without the emblem seems to be far more difficult version.